Mercury Records: Mercury's jazz division

-Later history: 1950s – present
+Later history: 1950s–present

 During the 1950s, Mercury released hits of musicians such as the Platters, Brook Benton, the Diamonds, and Patti Page.

-In 1961, Philips, a Dutch electronics company and owner of Philips Records, which had lost its distribution deal with Columbia Records outside North America, played a key role in Mercury's future by signing an exchange agreement with the American Record Company.
+In 1961, Philips, a Dutch electronics company and owner of Philips Records, which had lost its distribution deal with Columbia Records outside North America, played a key role in Mercury's future by signing an exchange agreement with the American record company.
 A year later, Mercury was sold to Consolidated Electronics Industries Corp.
 (Conelco), which was an affiliate of Philips under its U.S. Trust division; in 1963, Mercury switched British distribution from EMI to Philips.
 In 1962, Mercury began marketing a line of phonographs made by Philips bearing the Mercury brand name.

 In July 1967, Mercury Records became the first U.S. record label to release cassette music tapes (Musicassettes).
 In 1969, Mercury changed its corporate name to Mercury Record Productions Inc., while its parent Conelco became North American Philips Corp.
 (NAPC) after Philips bought control of the company.

 Philips and German electronics giant Siemens reorganized their joint-ventured record operations, Grammophon-Philips Group, home of Deutsche Grammophon, Philips Records, and Polydor to become PolyGram in 1972.
 That year, PolyGram bought Mercury from NAPC.
 Mercury's corporate name was changed to Phonogram Inc. to match a related company in the UK that operated the Mercury label there.
-During the 1970s, Mercury released hits by musicians such as Paper Lace, Rod Stewart, BTO and 10cc.
+During the 1970s, Mercury released hits by musicians such as The Statler Brothers, Paper Lace, Rod Stewart, Bachman-Turner Overdrive, Cledus Maggard and The Citizen's Band, Jacky Ward, Glenn Sutton, William Bell, Rush, and Reba McEntire.